ironbar/luxai/reports/04_Modeling.md

 #### 10.2.3 Find optimum pretraining strategy

+Since it seems that fine-tuning on three best `Toad Brigade` agents is the best current strategy I'm going to exclude those agents from pretraining for a fair comparison.
+However once the best pretraining configuration it is found and a model for submission is going to be created I will recover those agents for pretraining.

+The idea is to use a threshold over leaderboard score to exclude some of the agents and see if it is better to use all the data or for example agents with a score above 1600.
+The baseline will be a model without pretraining.

 For this experiments I will exclude fine-tuning data from pretraining, althought when going to create an agent for submission I will be including them.

+- All pretrained models beat the model without pretraining.
+- 1650 threshold is clearly worse than the others
+- The optimum threshold seems to be 1550 with current data.

+I'm going to train an ensemble again in these conditions.

 ### 10.3 Results

 ### 10.4 Next steps

+When going to submission it's probably better to also train different pretrain models to induce more variability on the models.

 ## Iteration n.
 Iteration_title